Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/pipeline/README.md

  * BasePath: Optional base path to use.
 Either Internet URL or File Path.
 Default is repo root (https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/)
  * Version: Version to be used during package creation.
 Default version will be 3.0.0.
 This tool supports package creation for 2.x.x(Template Spec) and 3.x.x(contentPackages).
 Based on variable 'defaultPackageVersion' and given Version input.
 If the defaultPackageVersion is 3.0.0 and Data file input version is 2.0.1 then it package generated is of 3.0.0 i.e which ever is higher takes precedence.
 Here we are also verifying the catelogAPI to check version deployed in PartnerCenter.
 If 'defaultPackageVersion' is 2.0.0 and data input file version is 2.0.4 but in PartnerCenter catelogAPI version installed is 2.0.2 then package generated is of 2.0.3 i.e it will increment the package version based on catelogAPI.
  * Metadata: Name of metadata file for the Solution, path is to be considered from BasePath.
- * TemplateSpec: Boolean value used to determine whether the package should be generated as a template spec */
+ * All properties are MANDATORY unless explicitly specified as optional in the comment with the property.
+ */
 {
   "Name": "{SolutionName}",
   "Author": "{AuthorName - Email}",
   "Logo": "<img src=\"{LogoLink}\" width=\"75px\" height=\"75px\">",
   "Description": "{Solution Description}",
-  "WorkbookDescription": ["{Description of workbook}"], "Workbooks": [],
+  "WorkbookDescription": ["{Description of workbook(s)}"], "Workbooks": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
-  "WorkbookBladeDescription: string; //Description used in the CreateUiDefinition.json for Workbooks Blade "AnalyticalRuleBladeDescription": "{//Description used in the CreateUiDefinition.json for Analytical Rule Blade" "HuntingQueryBladeDescription": "//Description used in the CreateUiDefinition.json for Hunting Query Blade" "PlaybooksBladeDescription": "//Description used in the CreateUiDefinition.json for Playbook Blade" "Analytic Rules": [],
+  "WorkbookBladeDescription": "{string}", //This is optional property.
+Custom description to be used in the CreateUiDefinition.json for Workbooks Blade
+  "AnalyticalRuleBladeDescription": "{string}", //This is optional property.
+Custom description to be used in the CreateUiDefinition.json for Analytical Rule Blade
+  "HuntingQueryBladeDescription": "{string}", //This is optional property.
+Custom description to be used in the CreateUiDefinition.json for Hunting Query Blade
+  "PlaybooksBladeDescription": "{string}", //This is optional property.
+Custom description to be used in the CreateUiDefinition.json for Playbook Blade
+  "Analytic Rules": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
-  "Playbooks": [], //Please make sure if there is any CustomConnector in the solution then it's entry should be added prior to any other playbook.
+  "Playbooks": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
+Ensure if there is any CustomConnector in the solution then it's entry should be added prior to any other playbook.
-  "PlaybookDescription": ["{Description of playbook}"], "Parsers": [],
+  "PlaybookDescription": ["{Description of playbook(s)}"], "Parsers": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
-  "SavedSearches": [],
-  "Hunting Queries": [],
-  "Data Connectors": [],
-  "Watchlists": [],
-  "WatchlistDescription": [],
+  "SavedSearches": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
+  "Hunting Queries": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
+  "Data Connectors": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
+  "Watchlists": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
+  "WatchlistDescription": [], //Optional.
+If not specified, this will be auto-populated with ALL Workbooks in the respective solution folder.
   "BasePath": "{Path to Solution Content}",
   "Version": "3.0.0", // Default version of 3.0.0.
 If you want create templateSpec package then change variable 'defaultPackageVersion' value in createSolutionV3.ps1 file
-  "Metadata": "{Name of Solution Metadata file}", "TemplateSpec": true, //Default should be true "Is1PConnector": false,
+  "Metadata": "{Name of Solution Metadata file}", "Is1PConnector": false,
-  "createPackage": false  // This is optional property.
+  "createPackage": true  // This is optional property.
 Default value is true.
-When set to false package will not be generated using V3(local) or V4(pipeline) way.
+When set to false, a package will not be generated using V3(local) or V4(pipeline).
 }

 ```